a-memme/snapchat_correlation_analysis/Regression_analysis/README.md

 **Summary**
 - Best performing model overall = 3 parameter MM Model
-- Best visual representation of the asymptote overall in comparison to GAM's and polynomials - see image below
+- Best visual representation of the asymptote overall in comparison to GAM's and polynomials - **See image below**
 - Highest correation of predicted y  to actual y = 0.79

 ![Screen Shot 2022-05-23 at 7 26 52 PM](https://user-images.githubusercontent.com/79600550/169920194-98839ee2-59f4-4759-9d43-ef3c62badedb.png)

 ### Removing Outliers
-- Amongst several outliers, there is an extreme outlier that when plotted, looks as though it can be substantially confounding in the model (shares > 150k) - See image directly below
+- Amongst several outliers, there is an extreme outlier that when plotted, looks as though it can be substantially confounding in the model (shares > 150k) - **See image directly below**
     - Look to run same series of regression models and assess once the outlier is removed
         - *(See lines 185-220 in [snap_correlation_analysis.R](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/snap_correlation_analysis.R) for reference).*